 Any ongoing treatment can continue uninterrupted and unhampered by this complementary work.
 If you are feeling stuck in poor health and can’t find relief or improvement through conventional medical treatment, contact me for an individual session.

 Life’s challenges present an opportunity for personal and spiritual growth, and are like signposts on the path to awakening.
 The practice of all aspects of yoga heals, empowers and inspires people.
 It’s deeply satisfying to watch students tap into their potential and discover and transform themselves through yoga.

 €75 per session – click here for payment details

-Sessions take place in person at 53 or 55 Rue Alphonse Renard, 1050 Brussels, or via Skype – arrangements will be confirmed when the appointment is finalised.
+Sessions take place in person at 53 Rue Alphonse Renard, 1050 Brussels, or online – arrangements will be confirmed when the appointment is finalised.

 A €15 surcharge applies for sessions at your home or office.

-The International Association of Yoga Therapists (IAYT), of which I am a member since 2006, defines yoga therapy as being “the process of empowering individuals to progress toward improved health and well-being through the application of the philosophy and practice of Yoga”.
+The International Association of Yoga Therapists (IAYT), of which I have been a member since 2006, defines yoga therapy as being “the process of empowering individuals to progress toward improved health and well-being through the application of the philosophy and practice of Yoga”.